aziz/SublimeFileBrowser/README.md

 You also can use optional arguments to tweak behavior:

 * `"single_pane": true` — always use a single File Browser view, i.e. prefer to reuse existing one rather than create a new.
-* `"other_group": "left"` (or `"right`) — open File Browser in other group, i.e. like sidebar; if you use `"left"` then all other tabs from left group will be moved into the right one.
+* `"other_group": "left"` (or `"right`) — open FileBrowser in other group, i.e. like sidebar; if you use `"left"` then all other tabs from left group will be moved into the right one.
 * `"project": true` — always prefer project's directory(s) rather than path of current view.

 You can mix these arguments as you like (perhaps, even bind several shortcuts for different cases); e.g. to completely mimic sidebar, it would be: